Drifter-Supremo/gorlea-todo-list/memory-bank/progress.md

 - Some "Cannot find module" errors may persist due to TypeScript cache or IDE issues, resolvable by restart or cache clearing.
 - No deployed version available yet.
 - Optimistic UI updates and error toasts for AI task creation are not yet implemented.
+- API keys are exposed in console logs when debugging is enabled - should be removed for production.

 ## May 2025